TritonDataCenter/node-manta/docs/man/minfo.md

   SSL connections are attempted to be made secure by using the CA certificate bundle installed by default.

+`-j, --json`
+  Output object headers in JSON format.
+Additionally, `status` and `statusCode`, while not technically headers, will be included in the output object.

 `-k, --key fingerprint`
   Authenticate using the SSH key described by FINGERPRINT.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.